isomerpages/sciencecentre-emag/_stories/Space/Prof Brian Cox Shows Us The Solar System.md

 such thing as a perfect void.</p>
 <p><strong>VD: That's lovely.
 From something that looks like nothing, we can actually understand almost everything and gain a better understanding of the universe.</strong>
 </p>
-<p>PROF BRIAN COX: Yeah, the understanding of nothing.
-The study of the vacuum
+<p><strong>PROF BRIAN COX:</strong> Yeah, the understanding of nothing.
+The
-[is] almost all there is in theoretical physics. <em>[Laughs] </em>Understanding the quantum vacuum is basically it, really–to an extent.
+study of the vacuum [is] almost all there is in theoretical physics. <em>[Laughs] </em>Understanding the quantum vacuum is basically it, really–to an extent.
 When you print that, put in brackets that I was smiling when I said it. <em>[Smiles] </em>There are many physicists who would say, but what about…?&nbsp;</p>
-<p><strong>VD: When you're studying something as vast as the universe, which can make one feel very small, how do you stay grounded?</strong>
+<p><strong>VD: When you're studying something as vast as the universe</strong>—<strong>which can make one feel very small</strong>—<strong>how do you stay grounded?</strong>
 </p>
-<p>PROF. BRIAN COX: I did some live shows with an orchestra recently [at
+<p><strong>PROF BRIAN COX: </strong>I did some live shows with an orchestra
-the] Sydney Opera House.
+recently [at the] Sydney Opera House.
 I hope to bring it to Singapore at some point.
 The idea of that show was one question, well, two questions basically.<strong> </strong>I start the show by saying that when you think about cosmology and astronomy, the question that arises is: what does it mean to live a finite, fragile life in an infinite eternal universe?
 You can't avoid that question when you think about the cosmology and what we've discovered about the size and scale of the universe.</p>
 <p>The music we used [was] a lot of Richard Strauss, Richard Strauss' “Zarathustra”,
 which everybody knows from the opening of <em>2001</em>.
 But there's another 28 minutes of it, which is [a] beautiful exploration of the question.<strong> </strong>Strauss,